ShriHari33/Assemblers.github.io/README.md

 And given that I have divided the project into multiple files, it is essential to have a build system that can compile the project efficiently, abstracting the complexity of the build process.
 #### My Solution:
 I've leveraged GNU Makefiles [^6], a powerful build automation tool, to manage the entire project build process.
 Here's how Makefiles bring value:
-- Automation: Makefiles define all build steps and their dependencies.
+- _Automation_: Makefiles define all build steps and their dependencies.
 A single command ("make") executes the entire build process correctly and efficiently.
-- Dependency Tracking: Makefiles automatically determine which files need to be recompiled or relinked based on their dependencies.
+- _Dependency Tracking_: Makefiles automatically determine which files need to be recompiled or relinked based on their dependencies.
 This prevents unnecessary rebuilds, saving significant time during development.
-- Reproducibility: Makefiles ensure that the project can be built consistently across different machines and environments using the same defined steps, reducing the "it works on my machine" problem.
+- _Reproducibility_: Makefiles ensure that the project can be built consistently across different machines and environments using the same defined steps, reducing the "it works on my machine" problem.
-- Flexibility: Makefiles allow for customization of build targets, allowing developers to easily perform specific actions like running tests or generating documentation.
+- _Flexibility_: Makefiles allow for customization of build targets, allowing developers to easily perform specific actions like running tests or generating documentation.
 #### Business Impact:
 - _Increased Developer Productivity_:
 Automation eliminates the tedious manual build steps (shooting yourself in the foot especically with C++), freeing developers to focus on writing and testing code.